 Then, you will visit Boudhanath, the biggest stupa in Kathmandu Valley.
 The all-seeing red, white and blue eyes of Buddha are painted on all four sides of the stupa, similar to Swayambhunath, and surrounded by hundreds of fluttering prayer flags, prayer wheels and small images of Buddha.

 After enjoying the highlights of Kathmandu Valley, you will drive about 34km to Nagarkot.
 Stay overnight in Nagarkot.

 In the early morning, you will get up to watch the spectacular sunrise over Mt.
 Everest from Nagarkot.
 There are magnificent sites of other mountain peaks.
 Then turn back to your Hotel for breakfast.

-Today you’ll get the chance to have full-day sightseeing of Pokhara.
-Experience the highlights in Pokhara including Devi’s Fall, Gupteswar Gupha, Bindbyabasini Temple and Barahi Temple.
+Today you will get the chance to have full-day sightseeing of Pokhara.
+Experience the highlights in Pokhara including Devi's Fall, Gupteswar Gupha, Bindbyabasini Temple and Barahi Temple.
 Stay overnight in Pokhara.